bdelanghe/amz_sp_api/lib/easy-ship-model/README.md

 require 'easy-ship-model'

 api_instance = AmzSpApi::EasyShipModel::EasyShipApi.new
-body = AmzSpApi::EasyShipModel::CreateScheduledPackageRequest.new # CreateScheduledPackageRequest |
+body = AmzSpApi::EasyShipModel::CreateScheduledPackageRequest.new # CreateScheduledPackageRequest | The request schema for the `createScheduledPackage` operation.

 begin